 Labour recognises that poverty is a symptom of a broken system, where low wages, inequality, discrimination, and government cuts to health and education have left some families behind.
 Creating good jobs, that pay fair wages, will be the cornerstone of our plans to create an inclusive economy.

-Pride in our communities and being involved is what is happening locally
+Pride in our communities and being involved in what is happening locally

 Labour understands that having pride about where you live and being involved in what is happening in your community is really important to residents in our borough.
-That’s why we will launch new platforms to involve residents in decisions that affect their lives.
-We will also invest in regeneration programmes that create new jobs and re-model town centres so that they are responsive to the changes in how we shop, work, learn and spend time together.
+That’s why we are launching new platforms to involve residents in decisions that affect their lives.
+We are also investing in regeneration programmes that create new jobs and re-modelling town centres so that they are responsive to the changes in how we shop, work, learn and spend time together.
 We will also invest in our digital infrastructure to ensure that local communities are connected and nobody is excluded because of their technological skills, wealth or where they live.

-By continuing our investment in parks, play areas, outdoor sports facilities and public spaces, we have given families a place to go when everything else has been closed.
+By continuing our investment in parks, play areas, outdoor sports facilities and public spaces, we are preserving the places that local people and families go to spend quality time doing the things they enjoy.
 Where other councils are closing public facilities, we are opening them because we know that Cheshire West residents want neighbourhoods that are greener and safer for everyone to enjoy.

 Looking out for one another